-Program Requirements to Complete the Program Required Courses Final Tests Internship or Externship Total Clock Hours Intensive English Students take final exam None.
-This program is not divided into sub- Yes.
-Students are tested upon completion of the No internship or externship is required 216 Per Level TOEFL® Prep Students take final exam None.
-This program is not divided into sub- Yes.
-Students are tested upon completion of the No internship or externship is required 216 TOEIC® Prep Students take final exam None.
-This program is not divided into sub- Yes.
-Students are tested upon completion of the No internship or externship is required 216 Business English Students take final exam None.
-This program is not divided into sub- Yes.
-Students are tested upon completion of the No internship or externship is required 216 Conversation & American Culture Students take final exam None.
-This program is not divided into sub- Yes.
-Students are tested upon completion of the No internship or externship is required 216
+Completion Requirements Program Requirements to Complete the Program Required Courses Final Tests Internship or Externship Total Clock Hours Intensive English Students take final exam None.
+This program is not divided into subcourses Yes.
+Students are tested upon completion of the program No internship or externship is required 216 Per Level TOEFL® Prep Students take final exam None.
+This program is not divided into subcourses program is not divided into sub- are tested upon completion of 216 TOEIC® Prep Students take final exam None.
+This program is not divided into subcourses Yes.
+Students are tested upon completion of the program No internship or externship is required 216 Business English Students take final exam None.
+This program is not divided into subcourses Yes.
+Students are tested upon completion of the program No internship or externship is required 216 Conversation & American Culture Students take final exam None.
+This program is not divided into subcourses Yes.
+Students are tested upon completion of the program No internship or externship is required 216